matheowis/threejs-canvas-save-as-hdr/README.md

   Now lets take care of pixelData

   We have to write each line of pixels starting from upper left image corner.
-  First two bytes of each line have to be (2, 2) - that defines the format of pixel data, another two bytes defines the length of pixel row in this situation its 320 so in bytes (1,64).
+  First two bytes of each line have to be (2, 2) - that defines the format, which is **adaptive run length encoding**, another two bytes defines the length of pixel row in this situation its 320 so in bytes (1,64).

   Now we can start writting pixel values